 One of the most significant distinctions in Australian employment law is between casual and permanent (full-time or part-time) employees.
 Casual employees receive a 25% loading on top of the base hourly rate in most awards, but they don’t receive paid leave entitlements like annual leave, personal/carer’s leave, or paid public holidays that permanent employees enjoy.

-In recent years, there have been significant legal cases around "casual conversion"—the right of long-term casuals to convert to permanent employment.
+In recent years, there have been significant legal cases around “casual conversion” — the right of long-term casuals to convert to permanent employment.
 Under the Fair Work Act, casual employees who have been employed for 12 months and worked a regular pattern of hours for at least the last 6 months have the right to request conversion to permanent employment.
 Employers must either accept the request or provide valid reasons for refusal.
+Our step-by-step guide on how to handle casual conversion walks through the process and the rate changes involved.

 Casual employees